Luchemos por la vida: Traffic safety courses for license renewals

 As certain Argentine town councils do not require minimum conditions of suitability for driving when granting licenses, Luchemos por la Vida designed and promoted training programs and theoretical and practical tests in order to achieve responsible granting of driving licenses.
 In addition, the organization has designed and given courses for new drivers and people that renew their driving licenses in the Directorate of Traffic of the government of the city of Buenos Aires.

 Production of teaching materials

 The organization has created two free educational videos that aim to improve traffic safety and education.

 Claves para una conducción segura ("Keys to safe driving")

-Produced for training of drivers, it is given without cost to offices that grant driving licenses in Argentina and Latin America.
+Produced for the training of drivers, it is given without cost to offices that grant driving licenses in Argentina and Latin America.

 Cazadores de peatones ("Hunters of pedestrians")

 Its distribution is free to all public and private elementary schools in Argentina.
 The film promotes the participation of students and encourages their capacity to think about the traffic system and safe pedestrian behavior.
-A guide for educational activity in the classroom is attached.
-It can be uses to teach ages ten to thirteen-year-old children, as part of the program of studies or extracurricularly.
+A guide for educational activities in the classroom is attached.
+It can be used to teach ages ten to thirteen-year-old children, as part of the program of studies or extracurricular.